srph/angularjs-structure-styleguide/README.md

 ### Q: Why are the directives separated from other angular modules?

-** Write the file names of your components in CamelCase**.
+** Write the file names of your directives (components) in StudlyCase**.

 Why?
-This guide gives emphasis to components which each of or module contains.
+This guide gives emphasis to components.

 I had decided to separate directives because: